Shredmetal/Ad_Astra_Tactical/rules/core_rules.md

 #### Formation Types

+**Acceleration rates are irrelevant to formations as long as the ships in the right place with the right direction of movement (where the formation requires)**

 **1. Defensive Sphere**
 - Requirement: All ships within 9" of centre
 - Benefit: Share PD Coverage, if ship has lost PD, being in sphere with at least one ship having PD extends missile invulnerability to other ship